Collaboration

 An Atlassian study found that employees spend, on average, an hour a day in meetings.
 That’s nearly 30 hours a month in meetings, or over 300 hours a year.
 As you’ll see by the following statistics, the majority of meetings are either complete or partial wastes of time, and because meetings often involve multiple participants, the productivity costs can spiral out of control quickly.

-3 Ways to Improve Team Efficiency
+3 Ways How to Improve Team Efficiency

 Improve meeting productivity image

-But meetings needn't be pointless.
+Good new is, the meetings needn't be pointless.
 Successful internal meetings bring everyone together to check-in with one another and communicate challenges, actions and needs.

 At the very least, internal meetings should keep everyone on the same page.
 When done well, they increase accountability, engagement, and creative problem-solving.

 In turn, well-run meetings contribute to a productive, engaged workplace culture that team members actually enjoy.
-Successful internal meetings leave everyone feeling accomplished and fully aware on what has been decided.
+Successful meetings leave everyone feeling accomplished and fully aware on what has been decided.

 When a team gathers to share progress and build upon it together within an agreed agenda, better business outcomes are created.

-Create meetings with purpose
+2. Create meetings with purpose

 If you are planning an internal meeting, first select an outline of the concise meeting agenda.
 It can be confusing and disengaging if you send out a calendar invite for an internal meeting with no explanation.
 And if you include a lengthy explanation in the calendar invite, that can make the meeting feel unnecessarily complicated.